DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 This is a computable representation of legislative power at the level of language.
 Not at the level of votes.
 Not at the level of bills.
 At the level of the statutory text that institutions actually filter, retain, and enact.

-For different audiences—intelligence platforms, advocates, scholars, journalists—the value is different.
-But the core object is the same: a structural, replayable model of how law is actually assembled—at the level of language, not votes.
+A structural, replayable model of how law is actually assembled—at the level of language, not votes.

 Casas, Andreu, Matthew J. Denny, and John D. Wilkerson.
 2020.
 "More Effective Than I Thought: Accounting for Legislative Hitchhikers." _American Journal of Political Science_ 64(1): 5–18.